-Space is completely silent.
+1. Space is completely silent.

-The hottest planet in our solar system is 450° C.
+2. The hottest planet in our solar system is 450° C.

-Venus is the hottest planet in the solar system and has an average surface temperature of around 450 °C. Interestingly, Venus is not the closest planet to the Sun, Mercury is.
+The hottest planet in the solar system is Venus.
+This scorching planet has an average surface temperature of about 232 °F (450 °C).
+Interestingly, Venus is not the closest planet to the Sun, Mercury is.

-There may be life on Mars.
+3. There may be life on Mars.

 Of all the planets in our solar system (apart from Earth), Mars is the one most likely to be hospitable to life.
 In 1986, NASA found what they thought may be fossils of microscopic living things in a rock recovered from Mars.

-Nobody knows how many stars are in space.
+4. Nobody knows how many stars are in space.

 The sheer size of space makes it impossible to accurately predict just how many stars we have.
-Right now, scientists and astronomers use the number of stars only within our galaxy, The Milky Way, to estimate.
+Right now, scientists and astronomers use the number of stars only within our galaxy, the Milky Way, to estimate.

-Halleys Comet won’t orbit past Earth again until 2061.
+5. Halleys Comet won’t orbit past Earth again until 2061.

 Discovered in 1705 by Edmond Halley, the famous comet was last seen in 1986 and is only seen once every 75 to 76 years.

-A full NASA space suit costs $12,000,000.
+6. A full NASA space suit costs $12,000,000.

-Neutron stars can spin 600 times per second.
+7. Neutron stars can spin 600 times per second.

 Neutron stars are the densest and tiniest stars in the known universe and although they only have a radius of about 10 km (6 mi), they may have a mass of a few times that of the Sun.

-There may be a planet made out of diamonds.
+8. There may be a planet made out of diamonds.

-The footprints on the Moon will be there for 100 million years.
+9. The footprints on the Moon will be there for 100 million years.

 The Moon has no atmosphere, which means there is no wind to erode the surface and no water to wash the footprints away.
-This means the footprints of the Apollo astronauts, along with spacecraft prints, rover-prints and discarded material, will be there for millions of years.
+This means the footprints of the Apollo astronauts, along with spacecraft prints, rover prints, and discarded material, will be there for millions of years.

-One day on Venus is longer than one year.
+10. One day on Venus is longer than one year.

 Venus has a slow axis rotation which takes 243 Earth days to complete its day.
 The orbit of Venus around the Sun is 225 Earth days, making a year on Venus 18 days less than a day on Venus.

-In 3.75 billion years the Milky Way and Andromeda galaxies will collide.
+11. In 3.75 billion years the Milky Way and Andromeda galaxies will collide.

-If two pieces of the same type of metal touch in space they will permanently bond.
+12. If two pieces of the same type of metal touch in space they will permanently bond.

-This incredible fact is also known as cold welding and it happens because the atoms of two pieces of metal have no way of knowing they are separate.
+This incredible fact is also known as “cold welding” and it happens because the atoms of two pieces of metal have no way of knowing they are separate.
 This doesn’t happen on Earth because of the air and water found between the pieces.

-There is floating water in space.
+13. There is floating water in space.

-The largest known asteroid is 965 km (600 mi) wide.
+14. The largest known asteroid is 965 km (600 mi) wide.

 Discovered by Italian astronomer Giuseppe Piazzi in 1801, the dwarf planet Ceres was the first, and largest, object to be considered an asteroid.
 It is located in the Asteroid Belt between the orbits of Mars and Jupiter and accounts for 33% of the entire belt’s mass.

-The Moon was once a piece of the Earth.
+15. The Moon was once a piece of the Earth.

 The theory is that when Earth was a relatively young planet, it was struck by a giant object and this collision broke a piece of the Earth away to create the moon.
 This piece then began to orbit the Earth as a result of its gravitational pull.

-The Sun’s mass takes up 99.86% of the solar system.
+16. The Sun’s mass takes up 99.86% of the solar system.

-There is a volcano on Mars three times the size of Everest.
+17. There is a volcano on Mars three times the size of Everest.